Overview - Portugal – (New!) Family, Culture, Wine & Cooking

 A NEW IMMERSIVE CDV VACATION

-Your 8-Day, 7-Night All Inclusive* Vacation will consist of a small group of about 16 or fewer guests, all staying in private accommodations at a Luxury Hotel in Viana do Castelo, Portugal.
+Your 8-Day, 7-Night All Inclusive* Vacation will consist of a small group of about 16 or fewer guests, all staying in private accommodations at a Luxury Hotel on the river-front in the beautiful city of Porto!
 This will be our home-base for a week full of local immersion into a culture that has roots as far back as any in Europe.
 Once, one of the richest and most powerful countries in the world, the Portuguese people carry on their proud heritage and welcoming hospitality with a passion and sincerity that is as genuine as it is true.

 You will be part of a unique vacation experience where you will make memories with new friends that will last a lifetime.
 You will live like a local, meeting the people that preserve the traditions and culture of this historic area.
 You will have delicious meals at your cooking classes and at local establishments, as well as in private homes.

-Our excursions to wineries will be with small-production, local wine-makers that will share their passion and knowledge about their fantastic, regional wines, including Vinho Verde, Douro Reds and Port wines.
-Your cooking classes are with local family-run restaurant owners and local families that carry on the traditions of their parents and grandparents.
+Our excursions to wineries will be with small-production, local wine-makers that will share their passion and knowledge about their fantastic, regional wines, including Douro Reds and Port wines.
+Your cooking classes are with local families that carry on the traditions of their parents and grandparents.

 While it would be amazing to spend the week entirely at the hotel, we still want to explore the area, experience the local customs, cultures, traditions, food and wine…So we must head out on some fabulous excursions and make some delicious meals at our cooking classes.

 We will be cooking with locals – just as the locals do it.
 All our cooking classes are all hands-on, made-from-scratch affairs where you participate as much as you want.
-With our local chef and restaurant owner, Mina, we’ll be having two, full-course lessons of local-regional fare, taught at her home, just a few minutes’ walk from our hotel.
-We’ll be making dishes such as, Foladho de Alheira, Bacalhau Nassa Moda, Pastaniscas and Vinho Verde Rabanadas, just to name a few…
+With our local chef and good friends,Marta and Ricardo, our first class lesson will be a full-course meal of local-regional fare, taught at their private residence, only a short drive up the coast.
+We’ll be making dishes such as, Foladho de Alheira, Bacalhau Nassa Moda, Pataniscas and Vinho Verde Rabanadas, just to name a few…

 Another lesson will be a specialty bread-making class at a fully-functioning traditional corn mill using corn that has been freshly ground and milled for our class.